selplacei/DatasheetCalculator/Dataset_Format.md

 - `format` (dictionary, required): Structure and human-readable names for values in the data.
 - `formulas` (dictionary, optional): Values to calculate from the data and display above the dataset itself.
 - `sheets` (dictionary, optional): The actual data.
 Although technically not required, datasets without it are useless.
-  Sheets are sets of identically structured data that is organized into logical groups and consists of values that are later matched with a name and type, as defined in `format`.

 ## The `format` value
 This value describes how data in the dataset is structured and how to display it.
 Specifically, it tells which groups (tabs above displayed values) exist, how many values are in each one, and for each value, its human-readable description and its value type (e.g. an integer, a time, or text).

 The value is a dictionary where each element is the name of a group mapped to its contents.
-The order of these elements is preserved when loading the dataset.
-The value of each element is another dictionary where each element is the name of a value mapped to its type.
-The following types are recognized (described values are used in `sheets`):
+The order of these groups is preserved when loading the dataset.
+The value of each group is another dictionary whose each element is the name of a value mapped to its type.
+The following types are recognized (described values are stored in `sheets`):

 - `text`: A string of text.
 - `int`: An integer.